Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

 Second, we discuss the number of iterations needed or in other words, the convergence speed.
-The number of neighbors of a node in the network is expected to have little influence on the convergence speed of the designed algorithms because at each link, the forward link interference-plus-noise covariance matrix and its reverse link dual summarize all interference no matter how many neighbors of the link are there.
+The number of neighbors of a node in the network is expected to have little influence on the convergence speed of the designed algorithms because at each link, the forward and reverse link interference-plus-noise covariance matrices summarize all interference no matter how many neighbors of the link are there.
 The convergence speed is expected to depend on the girth of the network because each iteration propagates the influence of the transmission scheme of a transmitter to its closest neighbors.
 But in a wireless network, large girth with uniformly strong channel gains has small probability to happen.
-In addition, the optimal polite water-filling structure is forced on to the solution at each iteration.
-Therefore, the number of iterations needed is small.
-In simulations results, we observe that 1.5 iterations achieves much of the rate and 2.5 iterations achieves most of the rate of 50 user multiaccess channels and two or three user interference channels, where half an iteration refers to an update in the forward link or reverse link.
+Therefore, the number of iterations needed is small as will be verified by the simulation results in Section \ref{sec:Simulation-Results}.
 Define the accuracy as the difference between the performance of a certain number of iterations and the maximum, if known.
 Accuracy versus iteration numbers gives a closer look at the asymptotic convergence behavior.
 As expected, the algorithms in this paper have superior accuracy because of the optimality of the polite water-filling structure.

 In summary, Algorithm PT and PP are expected and have been verified by simulation to have superior performance, complexity per iteration, convergence speed, and accuracy than other algorithms that do not take the advantage of the optimal input structure.